AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 We follow ethical norms & our process for objectivity.

-AI Image Detector Benchmark: Brandwell, Decopy AI & More
+AI Image Detector Benchmark: SightEngine & Wasit AI ['25]

 As these synthetic visuals grow more realistic and accessible, the ability to detect them has become a critical concern for upholding generative AI ethics, combating misinformation, and ensuring image authenticity.

-We compared the top 4 AI image detectors and seen that most detectors are no better than a coin toss.
+We compared the top 7 AI image detectors across 5 dimensions and found that most perform no better than a coin toss.
 See insights into their accuracy, limitations, and readiness for real-world applications:

 AI image detector benchmark results